alexbfree/thesis/src/chapter-4.md

 ### Theme 2: Giving a Voice to the family
 [Target 1,500 words]

+[subthemes:
+(C) People not records
+ - (C) Review family data before contact.
+ - (C) Treat people like family, not records.
+ - (E) Avoid judgements based solely on data.

+(E) Review data together
+ - (E) Record data visibly and get family sign-off.
+ - (E) Explicitly involving families in processing their data.
+ - (I) Workers and families checking data together (for accuracy).
+ - (I) Families can get their data changed/corrected.

+(I) Support changing lives
+- (I) Regular reviews of data (and consent) with family.
+- (I) Make a ‘feed’ of family data changes available to both parties.
+- (I) Systems and processes support change.

+(I) Direct Data Interaction
+- (I) Annotate own data with new information.
+- (I) Create or contribute own data.

+(I) Support Granular and Revocable Consent
+- (I) Regular reviews of (data and) consent with family.
+- (I) Enable families to manage access controls to their data.
+]

 [Then (perhaps including saved back longer quotes that were too big for the table) explain each subtheme, similar to in past papers you've done, with reference to the table - what is this subtheme, why is it important, why did I include it, analyse what it shows.
 This is the 'Explain' part.]

 The purpose of an early help intervention is to obtain more information for a better understanding of the family’s situation and to make evidence-based plans and decisions to improve the situation, so seeking objective truth is clearly central.
 Reading the data and talking to the family form two possible sources of information.
 We uncovered benefits and dangers of relying solely on either source, as the following findings illustrate.
 It is clear that families’ civic data can provide support workers with information that enhances their understanding; over 80 comments from workers support the idea that reviewing a family’s data prior to meeting that family in person (the current practice) is beneficial, because the information provides useful background that will help them identify support needs.
 For example [FQ1A] and: